Metaprogramming

 As of the C++11 standard, C++ supports variadic templates, which are templates that take a variable number of arguments.
 Both class and function templates can be variadic, and variadic templates enable us to write variadic function overloads that are type safe, unlike C-style varargs.

 As an example, consider the definition of a tuple template that encapsulates multiple items of arbitrary type.
-For simplicity, we implement the template to require at least one item.
 We can declare such a template as follows:

 struct tuple;

-There is a non-variadic parameter, requiring at least one argument to be provided.
-This is followed by a parameter pack, which accepts zero or more arguments.
+The template parameter Types is a parameter pack, which accepts zero or more arguments.
 In this case, the ellipsis follows the class keyword, so the arguments accepted by the parameter pack are types.
 We can then declare a tuple as follows:

 tuple<int> t1;